Published · By Matthew Berliant, LCSW

 Minority stress can be subtle or overwhelming.
 It may look like scanning a room before mentioning your partner, bracing before a family gathering, correcting pronouns again and again, wondering if a provider is safe, or carrying the old messages of a religious or cultural community that taught you to fear yourself.
 Over time, that vigilance can contribute to anxiety, depression, shame, isolation, and exhaustion.

-For clients who are questioning or exploring identity, therapy can provide space without pressure.
+For clients who are questioning or exploring identity, therapy provides space without pressure.
 You do not have to know the label, timeline, or destination before you begin.
-Narrative and identity exploration work can help you listen for what feels true, separate your own voice from other people's expectations, and move at a pace that honors your safety and readiness.
+We move at a pace that honors your safety and readiness, and from a strength-based stance that trusts you as the expert on your own life.

 Affirming therapy also makes room for joy.
-Queer and trans life is not only about harm, rejection, or resilience.
-It is also about chosen family, creativity, intimacy, humor, embodiment, community, and freedom.
+Asexual and trans life — including ENM and poly life — is not only about harm or resilience.
+It's also about chosen family, creativity, intimacy, humor, community, and freedom.
 Healing includes making more room for those parts too.

 Evidence-based approaches I use